adjust/cocos2dx_sdk/doc/windows/windows.md

 ![][add_winrt_project]

-After you have added one of these projects to your solution, please add the reference to it in your app's project.
+After you have added one of these projects to your solution, add the reference to it in your app's project.

 ![][add_winrt_project_reference]

-By completing this step, you have successfully added adjust Cocos2d-x SDK for Windows in your Visual Studio project.
+By completing this step, you have successfully added the adjust Cocos2d-x SDK for Windows into your Visual Studio project.

 ### 4. Integrate Adjust into your app

 In the Project Navigator, open the source file of your application delegate.
-Add the import statement at the top of the file, then add the following call to Adjust in the `applicationDidFinishLaunching` of your app delegate:
+Add the import statement at the top of the file.
+Next, add the following call to Adjust in the `applicationDidFinishLaunching` of your app delegate:

 ```cpp